CBS Productions: History

 Prior to 1984, CBS Productions was credited in its entertainment programs in the ending scroll merely as CBS Television Network.
 In 1979, CBS struck a deal with Trident Television Associates to bring the telemovies for off-net syndication.

 Distribution rights to most CBS-produced entertainment programming, especially those that debuted prior to 1971, was acquired that year by Viacom Enterprises, the syndication unit of Viacom, which was created to corporate spin-off CBS's domestic syndication and cable television operations due to Financial Interest and Syndication Rules being upheld in 1971 (later repealed in 1993).
 CBS retained ownership of these programs (including the rights to release them for other media forms, such as VHS videotapes and later in DVD discs) with at least one exception—the Terrytoons library, which was acquired by Viacom with the split, as CBS saw no value in the cartoons.

-On December 17, 1984, CBS re-launched the production arm as CBS Entertainment Productions, to produce shows, for several projects, including networks, syndication, theatrical feature and global film distribution, while continuing CBS Productions's production slate, which was producing television movies into the studio.
-In 1986, Ridley Scott, who was a successful feature film director, inked a deal with CBS Entertainment to deliver a made-for-TV movie that didn't make it to air.
+By 1987, CBS launched a sister production unit to CBS Productions, CBS Entertainment Productions, to produce shows, for several projects, including networks, syndication, theatrical feature and global film distribution, while continuing CBS Productions's production slate, which was producing television movies into the studio.
+In 1986, Ridley Scott, who was a successful feature film director, signed a deal with CBS Entertainment to deliver a made-for-TV movie that did not make it to air.
 In 1988, Maddy Horne, who was senior director was promoted to vice president of current programs at the CBS Entertainment studio.

 In 1987, CBS announced that they would produce 22 in-house productions by November 15, 1990, although the production factory is unlikely and the time is when the curtain comes down on the consent decree that the Big Three networks through the Justice Department, an agreement that limits the number of television productions in-house.

 From 1991 though 1996, Andy Hill was the president of CBS Productions, leading the development and production of programming owned by the network.
 He oversaw some of the most successful prime time shows of the decade, including Touched by an Angel; Caroline in the City; Dr. Quinn, Medicine Woman; Walker, Texas Ranger; Dave's World; and Rescue 911.
 With other romantic comedy options in the works, CBS' programming department passed on Caroline in the City.
 However, Hill was convinced it was a hit program, and found a buyer for the show in NBC.
 It was the first series that NBC had bought from a rival network, as well as the first one that CBS had sold to a competitor.
 Hill called NBC's decision "the most important statement CBS Productions has ever made about our legitimacy in this business."
 In 1996, Hill asked to be released from his CBS contract to join MCA Inc., but his boss—CBS Entertainment President Les Moonves—refused.
 However, Hill left CBS the following year.